osrg/gobgp/docs/sources/zebra.md

         enabled = true
         url = "unix:/var/run/quagga/zserv.api"
         redistribute-route-type-list = ["connect"]
+        version = 2
 ```

-You can skip Url.
-If it's skipped, GoBGP uses "unix:/var/run/quagga/zserv.api" as the Url.
-This configuration specifies unix domain socket in its Url and you can change it to the one using TCP.
-If you use TCP, Url can be like "tcp:192.168.24.1:2600".
+- `url` specifies the path to the unix domain socket or the TCP port for connecting to Zebra API.
+If omitted, GoBGP will use `"unix:/var/run/quagga/zserv.api"` by the default.
+Please note that with FRRouting, the path to the unix domain socket would be like
+`"unix:/var/run/frr/zserv.api"`.
+To specify the TCP port, `url` value would be like `"tcp:192.168.24.1:2600"`.

-Specify which route type you want to redistribute through bgp.
+- `redistribute-route-type-list` specifies which route types you want to receive from Zebra
-Here gobgp will redistribute connected routes which zebra has.
+daemon.
+For example, with `["connect"]`, GoBGP will receive the connected routes and redistribute
+them.

+- `version` specifies Zebra API version. `2` is the version used by Quagga on Ubuntu 16.04 LTS.
+To enable the Next-Hop Tracking features, please specify `3` or later.
+For connecting to FRRouting, please specify `4`.

 ## <a name="section1">Check Routes from zebra